chadwhitaker/numbar-docs/README.md

 <img src="http://i.imgur.com/7tO6Mxm.png" alt="" width="421">

-Next, make this JSON accessible online via a URL, and then copy that URL to the “Endpoint” setting inside of the Numbar app preferences:
+Next, make this JSON accessible online via a URL.
+Then, copy that URL to the “Endpoint” setting inside of the Numbar app preferences:

 <img src="http://i.imgur.com/zXGVgMO.png" alt="" width="462">